 If that’s not enough to sell you on high tea at Collins, there’s a simple one-price upgrade fee to take your high tea to a free-flowing champagne high tea.

 This is an odd one.
 Madame Brussels isn’t strictly a high tea venue – and you’ll immediately notice as much from the décor.
-But what it lacks in interior elegance, it gains in outdoor ambiance, and a distinctly budget-friendly price-point.
+This is a fun rooftop bar.
+However, what it lacks in interior elegance, it gains in outdoor ambiance, and a distinctly budget-friendly price-point.

 The logic behind that is that there’s no alcohol provided with the tea, but you do get lashings of high quality caffeine, either in your tea or the sumptuous French plunged coffee.

-Along with the drinks come plate after plate of both savory and sweet treats.
+Along with the drinks come plate after plate of both savoury and sweet treats.

 While it may not hit the same marks of culinary one-in-a-lifetime excellence of some of Melbourne’s hottest of high tea hot spots, it will likely have you sneaking back time and again, both because it’s good enough to make you and because you can afford it.